|

 If my books become popular and it seems like there is demand for them to be translated, I will look into it, but I will be very selective in whom I permit to work with my story.
 Thank you for the offer to translate for me.
 When I begin my search for a translator I am not certain what methods I will use to find the right person, but I will probably put an announcement on the website.

-I will tolerate fan translations of my story, but I will not endorse them, and if they are distributed by any means other completely free of charge I will take legal action.
+Fan translations of my story are fine, but I will not endorse them, and if they are distributed by any means other completely free of charge I will have to ask you to stop.

 I want to write fan-fic or create fan-art based on the books.
 How do you feel about that?

-I am tolerant of fan-art and fan-fic, even though both technically do infringe on my copyright.
-I’m tolerant because I write fan-fic and make fan-art, too.
+I would love for you to make fan-art and fan-fic!
+I write fan-fic and make fan-art of my favorite things, too.
 I think it’s a great way to increase a person’s own creative skills, and I believe that it is a way of enjoying and sharing the love of someone’s story with other fans.

 I do think, though, that fan-art and fan-fic should be inspired by the original story and created completely from scratch.
 Redistributing or reselling my art or my words with or without modifications is a direct copyright violation and will lead me to take legal action.
-Additionally, any fan-fic or fan-art created for a profit will not be tolerated.
+Additionally, please do not create any fan-fic or fan-art for profit.

 I want to read your book for an assignment in school.
 Can I?